-In your final term of study, you will carry out research for and write your dissertation (80 credits) which will be 15-20,000 words in length.
+In the final stage of your course, you will carry out research for and write your dissertation which will be 15-20,000 words in length.
 You'll also give an assessed lecture on your dissertation topic.

 Examples of previous dissertation titles include:

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.